ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: The Dataset

-Figure~\ref{fig:intent_action_slot_dist} shows the number of utterances distributed over different types of intents/actions and slots.
+Figure~\ref{fig:intent_action_slot_dist} shows the number of utterances in \OurResources{}-base distributed over different types of intents/actions and slots.
 In the left chart, there are 5 patient intents (i.e., ``Informing'', ``Inquiring'', ``Chitchat'', ``QA'' and ``Others'') and 7 doctor actions (including 5 intent types plus ``Recommendation'' and ``Diagnosis'').
-These cover 42,081 utterances in total, and an utterance might contain multiple intents/actions. ``Informing'' and ``Inquiring'' account for the largest proportion (62\%), while ``Diagnosis'' takes up the minimal proportion (1\%).
-It shows that patients have a huge demand of online medical consultations, while doctors are very cautious to make online diagnosis.
-In the right chart, it contains 20 types of slots covering 2,468 entities in total. ``Symptom'' (23\%) has the largest proportion of entities, followed by ``Treatment'' (16\%), ``Disease'' (11\%) and ``Medicine'' (11\%).
+These cover 25,446 utterances in total, and an utterance might contain multiple intents/actions. ``Informing'' account for the largest proportion (63\%), while ``Diagnosis'' takes up the minimal proportion (2\%).
+It shows that patients have a huge demand for online medical consultations, while doctors are very cautious to make online diagnosis.
+The right chart contains 20 types of slots covering 4,825 entities in total. ``Symptom'' (19\%) has the largest proportion of entities, followed by ``Medicine'' (19\%), ``Treatment'' (10\%) and ``Disease'' (10\%).
+In addition, 16\% of label have subordinate value.